CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex01_Explore_Copilot_Security.md

 1. The window for the selected promptbook provides details such as the creator of the promptbook, tags, a brief description, the inputs required to run the promptbook, and a list of the prompts.

 1. Take note of the information about the promptbook and the available options.
-For this simulation, you won’t be starting a new session—this will be covered in a later exercise.
+For this simulation, you won’t be starting a new session this will be covered in a later exercise.

 1. Click on **X** to close the window.